krishsharma0413/muj-iot-lab/README.md

 # IOT LAB, Manipal University Jaipur

-NOTE: The content provided is based on the first semester in 2023.
+NOTE: The content provided is based on the first semester in Manipal University Jaipur, 2023.
 The content is subjected to change.

 ## Getting Started
 - [ZIP] [Lab manual](https://github.com/krishsharma0413/muj-iot-lab/tree/main/files/allactivities.zip)